Chris-Delcuse/TI-Basic_OS-v3.10/AVANT_PROPOS.md

 My advice :
 -----------
-To protect your work, calculations, and personal settings, I strongly recommend to ban the 'NewProb' from your programs.
+To protect your work, calculations, and personal settings, I strongly recommend to ban 'NewProb' from your programs.

 Indispensable: Go to create your cfg file, see the linear scripts section.